unhueteb-org/Tecnun2023-Azure-VisionAI/README.md

 2. Save your changes and run the program once for each of the image files in the **images** folder, opening the **thumbnail.jpg** file that is generated in the same folder as your code file for each image.

-## More information

-In this exercise, you explored some of the image analysis and manipulation capabilities of the Computer Vision service.
-The service also includes capabilities for reading text, detecting faces, and other computer vision tasks.

-For more information about using the **Computer Vision** service, see the [Computer Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/).